Tabithadejong/Tasty-Trails/README.md

   2. Line too long
   The blank line is not visible as can be seen on the picture.
 When the lines of code that were indicated to be too long, where dived over 2 lines another warning would show up.
 The warnings are visible in the picture, either over-indented or under-indented.
   - Picture after correcting lenght and starting a new line;
+    - Then I got a warning for over-indentation.
   ![Over-Indented](media/readme-p4/line-too-long-over-indented.png)
+    - When indentating one step back the warning said; under-indentation
   ![Under-Indented](media/readme-p4/line-too-long-under-indented.png)
   - Picture with no empty line but still the same warning;
   ![EmptyLine](media/readme-p4/no-line-end-of-file.png)